When it comes to embedding the thread in the paper, what challenges do you face today?

 The thread as the papermaker’s “enemy”?

-Morgenstern: Ideally, yes, no marriage works on its own, at least not in the long run (laughs).
+Morgenstern: Ideally yes.
+No marriage works on its own, at least not in the long run (laughs).

 »As the “depth of effects” increases, we also need a corresponding “depth of control”«

-But the eye ‘reads' too.
+But the eye also “reads”.

 Patrick Engelmann